Closing date to register for the Consultation on ‘Gender in public health & safety’ is 11 October

 Pictured: Members of the International Association of Women Police, L-R, Melissa Jardine (Australia), Myra James (Canada), Shahala Pervin (Bangladesh)

-Following the popular special lunchtime session at LEPH2018 in Toronto, this year at LEPH2019 in Edinburgh a two-day pre-conference consultation will be held on Gender in public health and safety: addressing the needs of women as employees and clients in criminal justice.
+Following the popular special lunchtime session at LEPH2018 in Toronto, this year at LEPH2019 a two-day pre-conference consultation will be held on Gender in public health and safety: addressing the needs of women as employees and clients in criminal justice.

 Key speakers and organisers include: